Jack McInerney: Early life

-Professional
+Club career

 McInerney turned professional straight out of high school; he was drafted in the first round (7th overall) of the 2010 MLS SuperDraft by Philadelphia Union.
 He made his professional debut on March 25, in the opening game of the 2010 MLS season against Seattle Sounders FC.
 He scored his first professional goal on May 1 against the LA Galaxy.

 McInerney also spent one match on loan with the Harrisburg City Islanders of the USL Second Division during the 2010 season.

 In April 2014, McInerney was traded to the Montreal Impact in exchange for Andrew Wenger.
 During his first season with the Montreal Impact, McInerney grabbed his first professional silverware scoring three goals and winning the Canadian Championship golden boot as Montreal claimed the Canadian title.

 McInerney scored the first goal in Montreal's 4–2 loss in the 2014–15 CONCACAF Champions League semi-final second leg.
 However, because they won the opening leg at home 2–0, they advanced to the final on away goals.
 McInerney scored in the second leg of the final against Club América, however, Montreal lost the game 4–2 and 5–3 on aggregate.

 In August 2015, McInerney was traded to the Columbus Crew SC in exchange for a 2nd round pick in the 2016 MLS SuperDraft after the Impact signed Didier Drogba.
 He ranks second in MLS history in goals scored by the age of 23 with 36.

 Portland Timbers acquired McInerney from the Crew In January 2016 in exchange for targeted and general allocation money.

 McInerney was acquired by LA Galaxy on April 18, 2017, after having been waived by Portland at the end of the 2016 season.

 Indy Eleven announced on February 19, 2018, the signing of McInerney for the 2018 season.

 On July 24, 2019, McInerney joined NISA expansion side Oakland Roots SC.

+In 2020, McInerney retired from professional soccer and moved back to Montreal with his family.
+He began coaching his daughter's youth team at CS St-Laurent and continued to play in recreation leagues, where he was spotted by members of FC Supra du Québec of the Canadian Premier League in 2026.
+He then began training with the professional side, and joined up with the senior CS St-Laurent side in LS Pro to get back to speed.
+In September 2026, he signed with FC Supra du Québec for the remainder of the 2026 season.